alibaba/VideoMV/README.md

 # Text-to-mv finetuning
 CUDA_VISIBLE_DEVICES=0 python train_net.py --cfg ./configs/t2v_train.yaml
+# Text-to-mv fintuning using both Laion and Gobjaverse.
+# (Note we use 24 A100 for training both datasets.
+If your computation resource is not sufficient, do not try it!)
+CUDA_VISIBLE_DEVICES=0 python train_net.py --cfg ./configs/t2v_train_laion.yaml

 # Text-to-mv Feed-forward reconstruction finetuning.
 # Modify the UNet.use_lgm_refine as 'True' in ./configs/t2v_train.yaml.
 Then